KollaNithinReddy/MLLearning/README.md

 # MLLearning
-# this is like creating a new model where it predicts a student gets his placement or not
-we used the dataset from the kaggle
+Here we are creating a new model where it predicts a student gets his placement or not we used the dataset from the kaggle
 90 10 train test split
 model used LogisticRegression